-On March 30, 2022, the Company issued 250,000 common shares to Avino as part of the terms outlined in 1.b. in the Option Agreement, and as of the date of these financial statements, all requirements have been fulfilled within the timeline of the Option Agreement outlined above, including the fulfillment of 1.c. with 500,000 common shares issued to Avino on March 15, 2023.
+During the year ended December 31, 2023, the Company issued 500,000 common shares to Avino as part of the terms outlined in 1.c. in the Option Agreement, and as of the date of these financial statements, all requirements have been fulfilled within the timeline of the Option Agreement outlined above.